As categorized by the DSM-IV, bipolar disorder is a form of mood disorder

 major depression, was first discovered near the end of the 19th century by

 psychiatrist Emil Kraepelin who published his account of the disease in his

 Textbook of Psychiatry.
-As described below, there are several forms of bipolar disorder.
+As described below, there are several forms of

 Note: Bipolar Disorder is also commonly (and wrongly) called "manic

 depression" by laymen (and by some psychiatrists in the twentieth century)

 although this usage is now unpopular with psychiatrists, who have

 standardised on Kraepelin's usage of the term to describe the whole bipolar spectrum.

 There is a tendency to romanticize bipolar disorder.
 Many artists, musicians